-This morning is the fourth week in my summer sermon series Masterclass: Storyteller, in which I am looking at the parables of Jesus, the stories that He told, and what we can learn from them about what it means to know and follow God.
+This morning is the third week in my new sermon series Masterclass: Storyteller, in which I am looking at the parables of Jesus, the stories that He told, and what we can learn from them about what it means to know and follow God.
 If you're unfamiliar with the term parable, the best definition I have found comes from Pastor John MacArthur: A parable is an ingeniously simple word picture illuminating a profound spiritual lesson.
 Jesus often taught in parables, using word pictures like "God's kingdom is like a seed" or "God is like a Father welcoming home a wayward Son."
 By using everyday language that was familiar to his audience, he ensured that the stories would stay with them long after he left.
 But he also used parables because the way they were told would cause the self-righteous and sophisticated to reject his teaching as basic, completely missing the deeper spiritual truth hidden in the story, while those with childlike faith would respond to Jesus and want to know Him better.

-This morning we will be looking at the parabl5859e of the workers in the vineyard, which is found in Matthew 20.
-Let me give a quick context of this passage.
+This morning we will be looking at the parable of the workers in the vineyard, which is found in Matthew 20.
+But first, let me give a quick context of this passage.
 In the previous chapter, people are bringing children to Jesus to bless, and the disciples rebuke them, thinking that the children are just a nuisance.
 But Jesus lets the children come to him and declares "the kingdom of heaven belongs to such as these."
-Jesus tells the disciples those who come to him like children, trusting in Him with nothing to offer but their love and devotion, are the ones to whom the kingdom belongs.
+Jesus tells the disciples those who come to him like children, with nothing to offer but their love and devotion, are the ones to whom the kingdom belongs.
 Immediately after that, a rich young man comes to Jesus and asks what he must do to get eternal life.
 And after Jesus tells him to sell his possessions, give to the poor, and come follow him, the man goes away sad.
 And Jesus tells his disciples how difficult it is for a rich person to enter heaven, that it's harder than a camel going through the eye of a needle.
-There's a clear contrast here: children, who have nothing to offer but childlike faith, are close to the kingdom, while rich people who have much to offer but are reluctant to part with their worldly goods or to trust Him, are far from the kingdom.
+There's a clear contrast here: children, who have nothing to offer but childlike faith, are close to the kingdom, while rich people who have much to offer but are reluctant to part with it, are far.
 Then Peter answers,

 Matthew 19:27-30 - Peter answered him, "We have left everything to follow you!
 What then will there be for us?"
-Jesus said to them, "Truly I tell you, at the renewal of all things, when the Son of Man sits on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.
-And everyone who has left houses or brothers or sisters or father or mother or wife or children or fields for my sake will receive a hundred times as much and will inherit eternal life.
-But many who are first will be last, and many who are last will be first."
+Jesus said to them, "I tell you the truth, at the renewal of all things, when the Son of Man sits on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.
+And everyone who has left houses or brothers or sisters or father or mother or children or fields for my sake will receive a hundred times as much and will inherit eternal life.
+But many who are first will be last, and many who are last will be first.

 Peter says: we have given up everything, just as you challenged this young man to do.
 What do we get in return?
-Jesus graciously replies that you will receive so much more than you have given up, and inherit eternal life.
+Jesus replies that you will receive so much more than you have given up, and inherit eternal life.
 Your sacrifice will result in eternal reward, and there is nothing that you have lost here on earth that will not be made up a hundredfold for all eternity.
-This calls to mind the parable we looked at last week on how the kingdom of God is like a treasure hidden in the field.
-But Jesus must have sensed a sense of entitlement in Peter's question, because immediately after this, he tells them this parable about the undeserved favor and grace of God, known as the parable of the workers in the vineyard:
+Immediately after this, he tells them this parable, known as the parable of the workers in the vineyard: